How To Get Free Hearing Aids

 New Appeals Tracker Tool

-Recently, the Department of Veterans Affairs (VA) launched a new online tool that allows veterans to keep track of their claims appeal.
+Did you know the Department of Veterans Affairs (VA) launched a new online tool that allows veterans to keep track of their claims appeal?
 The new online tool is called the “Appeals Status Tracker” and it has been designed to allow veterans with a disability compensation appeal to track what stage of the process their appeal is currently in.

 The idea of the new online tool is to increase trust with veterans and create a platform for transparency, according to VA officials.